Boron: In human health

-It is thought that boron plays several essential roles in animals, including humans, but the exact physiological role is poorly understood.
+Boron may have several essential roles in animals, including humans, but its exact physiological role is poorly understood.
 Boron deficiency has only been clearly established in livestock.
 In humans, boron deficiency may affect bone mineral density, though it has been noted that additional research on the effects of bone health is necessary.

 Boron is not classified as an essential human nutrient because research has not established a clear biological function for it.
 The U.S. Food and Nutrition Board (FNB) found the existing data insufficient to derive a Recommended Dietary Allowance (RDA), Adequate Intake (AI), or Estimated Average Requirement (EAR) for boron and the U.S. Food and Drug Administration (FDA) has not established a daily value for boron for food and dietary supplement labeling purposes.
 While low boron levels can be detrimental to health, with studies suggesting that they increase the risks of osteoporosis, poor immune function, and cognitive decline, high boron levels are associated with cell damage and toxicity.

 Still, studies suggest that boron may exert beneficial effects on reproduction and development, calcium metabolism, bone formation, brain function, insulin and energy substrate metabolism, immunity, and steroid hormone (including estrogen), and vitamin D function, among other functions.
 In a small human trial published in 1987 reported on postmenopausal women first made boron deficient and then repleted with 3 mg/day, boron supplementation markedly reduced urinary calcium excretion and elevated the serum concentrations of 17 β-estradiol and testosterone.
 Environmental boron appears to be inversely correlated with arthritis.

 The exact mechanism by which boron exerts its physiological effects is not fully understood but may involve interactions with adenosine monophosphate (ADP) and S-adenosyl methionine (SAM-e), two compounds involved in important cellular functions.
 Furthermore, boron appears to inhibit cyclic ADP-ribose, thereby affecting the release of calcium ions from the endoplasmic reticulum and affecting various biological processes.
 Some studies suggest that boron may reduce levels of inflammatory biomarkers.
 Congenital endothelial dystrophy type 2, a rare form of corneal dystrophy, is linked to mutations in SLC4A11 gene that encodes a transporter reportedly regulating the intracellular concentration of boron.

 In humans, boron is usually consumed with food that contains boron, such as fruits, leafy vegetables, and nuts.
 Foods that are particularly rich in boron include avocados, dried fruits such as raisins, peanuts, pecans, prune juice, grape juice, wine and chocolate powder.
 According to 2-day food records from the respondents to the Third National Health and Nutrition Examination Survey (NHANES III), adult dietary intake was recorded at 0.9 to 1.4 mg/day.